Thursday, June 25, 2009

 Burger Chef managed to hold on at the 113 28th Street location until around 1990, when it became Hardees.
 Today, it's just an empty building.

-Although the chain is long gone, a quick search on the Internet reveals that there are a lot of die-hard Burger Chef fans out there with great BC websites.
-If you are a member of this elite club, click here!
+Although the chain is long gone, a quick search on the Internet reveals that there are a lot of die-hard Burger Chef fans out there with websites.
+JSF's Burger Chef Tribute website is one of them.
 And don't miss the NEW Images of America publication featuring Burger Chef, which you can order from Amazon by clicking here!

 Thursday, June 18, 2009